 If implants are planned near the sinus of the upper jaw or to replace back teeth in the lower jaw, your dentist should arrange for a CT scan in addition to the normal X-rays.

 It is essential that a correct diagnosis of the available jawbone is made before treatment planning goes ahead.
-Lack of a CT scan before treatment planning can result in a wrong diagnosis, and may constitute dental malpractice.
+Lack of a CT scan before treatment planning can result in wrong diagnoses, and may constitute dental malpractice.

 To sum up, a wrong diagnosis can have 2 main consequences;